corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/state-persistence.md

   {{% /tab %}}
   {{< /tabs >}}

-  A `flush` must be manually triggered if the exception is to be caught inside the entity manager.
+  You must manually trigger a `flush` if the exception is to be caught inside the entity manager.
 If the `flush` is not included, the code above would throw the `PersistenceException` instead of catching it.

   {{< warning >}}
   After a database error occurs inside a `withEntityManager` block, any executed updates will not be flushed to the underlying database transaction.
 All changes will be lost as the transaction will be rolled back to the state it had at the beginning of the block.